 It is not entirely clear to me how the 'control SNVs' were defined.
 Are these simply cases where ASE was not detected?
 This seems a bit naïve to me; is the probability of including as a control a case where the null is rejected with a marginal p value is the same as a case where the null is rejected at, for example, P > 0.8?
 Also, I don't understand what it means to match the controls to the test cases by 'accessibility for statistical significance'.
 The terminology used is strange to me; is this a complicated way to say that you matched the power?
 If so, how was it done?
 If a cutoff for power was used, this would not result in true matching because the controls would probably be biases towards the lower threshold.
 More details on this analysis are needed.

-Response: In our manuscript, we describe our ‘control SNVs’ as a set of heterozygous, non-allele-specific but ‘accessible’ SNVs.
-We also describe ‘accessible’ SNVs as heterozygous SNVs that in principle, can be detected as allele-specific, because they meet the minimum read depth requirement, which is computed relative to the size of the ChIP-seq or RNA-seq dataset.
-Thus, each set of control SNVs is matched with the corresponding set of allele-specific SNVs for each dataset.

-We will provide more detailed explanation to further clarify how we obtain the ‘control’ SNVs.